 Socially distant community gardens require some planning.
 Many community gardens have reduced the number of gardeners who can be in the space at the same time.
 There may be a schedule put into place to allocate time to individuals.
 Also, avoid bringing children or the entire family to your allocated plot.

 The general public is asked not to enter the garden at any time and signs should be posted at entries to advise the public.
-The six-foot (2 m.) rule should be enforced by marking off intervals in high-traffic areas of the garden such as at water sources, compost areas, gates, etc. Depending upon your location, a mask may be required.
+The 6 feet (2 m.) rule should be enforced by marking off intervals in high-traffic areas of the garden such as at water sources, compost areas, gates, etc. Depending upon your location, a mask may be required.

 Additional Covid Community Garden Guidelines